Update 2021 March:

 To make this method work you need to:

-- Latest version of Power BI Desktop, you can download it from here
+- The latest version of Power BI Desktop, you can download it from here

 - Have access to an instance of SQL Server, either on your own machine or on a server in your local network to export the data to